-Fortunately, the world of education is constantly evolving.
+Fortunately, the future of education accommodates to various learning styles.
 Instructors may utilize the up in coming teaching trends to cater to the success of their students.
-Incorporating a growth mindset, sustainable learning, kinesthetic techniques, and blended learning into a teacher’s curriculum can help their students thrive.
+Incorporating a growth mindset, social emotional learning, project-based teaching, kinesthetic techniques, and blended education into a teacher’s curriculum can help their students thrive.

 Teachers base traditional course curriculum on one or two major assignments.
-This may be the midterm and final exams in high school or presentation or project in elementary school.
-When teachers place all of the importance on a couple of projects, students become overwhelmed and discouraged.
+This may be the midterm and final exams in high school or a presentation and project in elementary school.
+When teachers place a significant importance on a couple of projects, students become overwhelmed and discouraged.

-To reduce students’ destress and make the most out of a course, teachers may portray a growth mindset.
-This mentality persuades students to focus on their daily learning experience rather than the end goal.
+To reduce students’ distress, making the most out of a course, teachers may portray a growth mindset.
+The mentality persuades students to focus on their daily learning experience rather than one end goal.
 When students struggle with a math problem, they may become quickly stressed out, thinking that they will now fail the midterm.

-Instructors can shift this mindset by refocusing the student’s success on perseverance and working through the challenging problem.
-Remind them that each struggle is an opportunity to grow.
-When adopting the growth mindset in the classroom, it is essential to offer positive dialog.
+Instructors can shift this mindset by refocusing the student’s success on perseverance.
+Teachers can influence the growth mindset by reminding their students that each struggle is an opportunity to grow.
+They may also promote present and effective learning using positive dialog in the classroom.

 Traditional learning styles restrict students’ abilities to move during class.
 This may be an exemplary teaching model for some kids, but others need to wiggle, stand and fidget when learning.
 To challenge this restriction, scientists developed classroom tools for kinesthetic learners.